heyLu/fressian/README.md

 ## Examples

+- numbers from 0 to 63 (0x00 ..
+0x3F) are encoded directly
+- numbers from -4096 to 4095 are encoded using 2 bytes (`INT_2_PACKED`)

+    the first byte is used to encode the high 8 bits, the second byte encodes the lower 8 bits

+    the number is calculated using `(hi - 0x50 << 8) | lo`.
 - `(.writeObject w [1 2 3 4 5])`, `.readObject` returns an `ArrayList`

                   LIST_PACKED_LENGTH_START + 5 = 0xe4 + 5